 The Yarra River and Port Phillip Bay Report Card was developed to report on the water quality at sites in Port Phillip Bay and its surrounding catchments.
 Click on the map or list below to explore.

-Summary Table: The table below shows the area-weighted distribution of site scores based on subcatchments and marine zones.
-See the scoring method for more information.
+Summary Table: The table below shows the percent of the Bay and surrounding catchment in one of five ‘condition’ categories.
+See scoring method for more information.

 Forested upper catchments and entrance to Port Phillip Bay